eggfly/pico-mac-nano/README.md

 The Audio + and Audio - pins output a 600Hz square wave for 1 second at the start of the initialisation code to give an approximate rendition of the original Macintosh startup beep.
 Audio - is the inverse of (180 deg out of sync with) Audio +.
 By connecting a speaker between this pair of outputs, we get a 6.6v differential signal which gave an acceptable volume without the need for any amplification.
 When the speaker was just connected between one output and ground, the volume was too low to be of use.
 Audio + and Audio - are presented on their own header pins on the PCB to allow a speaker to be easily connected.
-Using a suitable inductor (the value will depend on the impedance of the speaker you are using) in series with the speaker will filter out some of the higher frequencies so the beep is less buzzy.
+Using a suitable inductor (the value will depend on the impedance of the speaker you are using) in series with the speaker, or a capacitor across the speaker, should filter out some of the higher frequencies so the beep is less buzzy.

 As with the pico-mac project, pico-mac-nano is a personal hobby project and proof of concept rather than a full featured device.
 My aim was to see how small I could make it and this involved some compromises.